kyverno/kyverno/documentation/cli-usage.md

 #### Validate
-Validates a policy, can validate multiple files or even an entire folder containing files.
-Currently supports files files with resource description in yaml.
+Validates a policy, can validate multiple policy resource description files or even an entire folder containing policy resource description files.
+Currently supports files with resource description in yaml.

 Example:
 ```